Lower limb blocks

 • Adductor canal block (ACB) + iPACK commonly used to spare quadriceps while covering posterior knee

-• Femoral nerve block gives excellent analgesia but increases quadriceps weakness and fall risk; reserve for selected patients
+• Femoral nerve block gives excellent analgesia but increases quadriceps weakness and fall risk, reserve for selected patients

-• Below-knee / foot & ankle surgery
+• Below-knee / foot &amp, ankle surgery

 • Popliteal sciatic block ± saphenous (ACB or below-knee saphenous field block) for medial ankle/foot

-• Ankle block for forefoot procedures; avoid proximal motor block if early mobilisation required
+• Ankle block for forefoot procedures, avoid proximal motor block if early mobilisation required

 Key blocks: indications, sonoanatomy, technique, complications